fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * [CloutStream](https://pinafore.social/accounts/25168) - a federated replacement for LinkedIn

-* [CommonsPub](https://gitlab.com/OpenCoop/CommonsPub) - a fork of Pleroma intended to provide a UX that supports economic transactions and coordination
+* &#10004; [CommonsPub](https://gitlab.com/OpenCoop/CommonsPub) - a fork of Pleroma intended to provide a UX that supports economic transactions and coordination

-* [Communecter](https://github.com/pixelhumain/communecter) - already supports ActivityStreams, plans to implement the rest of AP soon
+* [Communecter](https://github.com/pixelhumain/communecter) - already supports ActivityStreams, plans to implement the rest of AP soon (is it alive?)

 * [Numa](https://github.com/numaverse/numaverse-gateway/issues/3) - built on Ethereum blockchain but intends to federate with AP.
 No commits since early 2017.
 Dead project?